aboyum/raspberrypi-router/README.md

 However it may be better to
 manually adjust the ip directly in the operating system.

-This is configuration static ipdirecly in linux (not in frr):
+This is configuration for static configure ip direcly in linux (not in frr):
 ```
 sudo nano /etc/dhcpcd.conf
 interface eth0